SamuelZheng11/Optimal-Task-Scheduling/README.md

 To run our application:
 1. Download jar file (or build a jar from the repository).
 2. the open a terminal in the location where the jar is.
-3. run the command "java -jar 306" [name of the .DOT file that contains the tasks you want to find a minimal schedule for] -p [Integer representing the of processors] -o [Name of the output file]
+3. run the command "java -jar 306_Parallel_Processes_Team_5 [name of the .DOT file that contains the tasks you want to find a minimal schedule for] -p [Integer representing the of processors] -o [Name of the output file]"

 NOTE: As this program is still under development, The jar and the file containing the tasks must be in the same place and must directory for an output to be generated.
+In addtion the view (-v) parameter is not configured to display a view as it is not a requirement for milestone 1